bdring/FluidNC/README.md

 ### Credits

 The original [Grbl](https://github.com/gnea/grbl) is an awesome project by Sungeon (Sonny) Jeon.
 I have known him for many years and he is always very helpful.
 I have used Grbl on many projects.
-I only ported because of the limitation of the processors it was designed for.
-The core engine design is virtually unchanged.

 The Wifi and WebUI is based on [this project.](https://github.com/luc-github/ESP3D-WEBUI)